dreamfactorysoftware/.net-sdk/README.md

 API does not offer schema operations on dedicated fields.
 Use `UpdateTableAsync` method to update any table's schema.

-#### Notes on table records operations
+##### Notes on table records operations

-* Input/Output is always a user-defined POCO classes that must match the corresponding table's schema;
+* Input are user-defined POCO classes that must match the corresponding table's schema;
-* `CreateRecordsAsync` returns the created records back to user with key fields (IDs) updated;
-* `GetRecordsAsync` has three overloads to retrieve: all records, records by ids and by given SQL query.
+* Output is instance of [DatabaseResourceWrapper](https://github.com/dreamfactorysoftware/.net-sdk/blob/master/DreamFactory/Model/Database/DatabaseResourceWrapper.cs) containing records and metadata if it was requested.

-#### Notes on stored procedures/functions
+##### Notes on stored procedures/functions

 When calling a stored procedure or function, some overloads use a collection of `StoreProcParams` instances.
 To simplify creating such a collection, consider using `StoreProcParamsBuilder` class.
 When response (or return values) is expected, a user must define `TStoredProcResponse` POCO that shall have fields for OUT-parameters and for wrapper.